-- managing any support for the child internally via the school's own pastoral support processes; - completing a Families First Assessment or making a request for early help support. - a Child Protection Contact for statutory services, for example as the child might be in need, is in need or suffering or likely to suffer significant harm from abuse or neglect.
+- Managing any support for the child internally via the school or college's own pastoral support processes. - Completing a Families First Assessment or making a request for early help support. - A Child Protection Contact Referral for statutory services, for example as the child might be in need of services, or suffering / likely to suffer significant harm from abuse or neglect.

-Extra Familial Harm (formerly Contextual Safeguarding)
+Extra Familial Harm (formerly contextual Safeguarding)

-Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
-All staff, but especially the DSL and their deputies should be considering the context within which such incidents and/or behaviours occur.
+Safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside the school or college.
+All staff, but especially the DSLs and their Deputies should be considering the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.

-A child centred and coordinated approach to safeguarding:
+A child centred and coordinated approach to safeguarding